EXPOSURE. It’s what all artists want right?

 Local Community and Organizations

-You never know who has access to opportunities and resources in your local area, so networking is important.
+You never know who has access to opportunities and resources in your local area, so networking and building those relationships are important.

 Publicity and Press